bluecapesecurity/PWF/README.md

 # PWF - Practical Windows Forensics

-Goals: Perform a forensic analysis using the most open source tools on a Windows 10 system.
-Before the analysis you need prepare a target system and run an attack simulation script.
+Goals: Perform a forensic analysis on a Windows 10 system using the most common open source tools.
+Before the analysis you need prepare a "victim / target" system and run an attack simulation script.
 We'll then go through data acquisition and evidence handling steps before setting up a forensic VM to investigate the system.

 Prerequisites:
   * Install VirtualBox (preferred) or VMWare hypervisor.
 See: https://bluecapesecurity.com/build-your-lab/virtualization/